CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 ### Setup our Game Server

-We will be running our game on an AWS EC2 Instance running Windows Server, these instructions also work with a Linux sever using minor modifications.
+We will be running our game on an AWS EC2 Instance running Windows Server, these instructions also work with a Linux server using minor modifications.

 First create a key pair in the AWS console for remote access to the machine: